-You can rent the set (helmet, harness, and lanyard) from the Loen Active shop, where you have to register for via ferrata.
+You can rent the set (helmet, harness, and lanyard) from the Loen Active shop, where you have to register your intention of climbing the Loen via ferrata.
 The whole set costs around 460 NOK to rent.
 Not cheap, I know, welcome to Norway!

 Gloves can be purchased from the shop, as well as any other equipment that you might need, including clothes and shoes.

 9. The highlights of Via Ferrata Loen

 It’s difficult to compete with the views from via ferrata Loen.
 You can see far into Lodalen and Lake Lovatnet as well as the Innvikfjord.

 The absolute highlight however is the 120-meters-long Gjølmunnebrua suspension bridge hanging almost 800 vertical meters above the fjord.

 My friends and I were very lucky with the weather and subsequently photography conditions.
 We spent quite some time walking back and forth along the bridge and taking photos.

 There is another shorter (36 meters) suspension bridge a bit higher up, which to me was terrifying to walk on as it consisted of just three steel cables that I had to balance on.
 It is similar to a bridge on another popular Norwegian via ferrata – Romsdalsstigen.